tblong/Responsive-Website-Development-and-Design/06_Capstone/Week_03/Notes.md

     * start working out how the user shares a calendar with another user
     * testing app
 * week 5:
-    * have work in progres app ready for submission
+    * have work in progress app ready for submission
     * more testing of app
     * continue working on feature set
 * week 6: